-NATO cooperation and Finland’s resilience
+NATO membership and Finland’s resilience

-Long-term cooperation in civil preparedness and resilience
+Long-term cooperation for civil preparedness and resilience

 Finland has taken an active part in civil preparedness and resilience cooperation since Finland became a NATO partner for peace in 1994.

 The national security and civil preparedness issues within the mandate of the Ministry of the Interior are part of NATO’s new policy on resilience defined in the NATO 2030 agenda.
 This work is guided by NATO’s Resilience Committee.
 The Ministry of the Interior and other Finnish ministries contribute to preparing the committee’s work.